WSU-kduncan/ceg3120-Croma-Source/Discord-Bot/README.md

 Usage
-- I can type in Destiny and it will pull from a list of quotes from Destiny 1 and Destiny 2
+- I can type in "Destiny" and it will pull from a list of quotes from Destiny 1 and Destiny 2
 ![Quotes](https://user-images.githubusercontent.com/77748353/193082126-bb9de57c-a937-4c81-bb04-cd995607b8cd.PNG)

 ![Branches](https://user-images.githubusercontent.com/77748353/193082195-bb8b4c87-0e14-4c30-9f35-86e9f9e8a6dd.PNG)